JamesMessinger/super-powered-api-testing/README.md

 This website accompanies a talk/workshop ([here's the slide deck](https://github.com/BigstickCarpet/super-powered-api-testing/blob/master/presentation.pdf)) that discusses and compares various API testing tools and best-practices.
 I've re-created the same API test suite in several different tools to make it easy to compare and contrast them in terms of features, ease-of-use, syntax, etc.

-The Demo API
+Demo API
 --------------------------------------------------------------------------------
 This is the REST API that we're testing.
-It's a directory of technology-themed superheroes, sidekicks, and villains.
+It's a fun list of technology-themed superheroes, sidekicks, and villains.

 - [Demo website](http://heroes.bigstickcarpet.com/)
 - [The Raw API](https://api.heroes.bigstickcarpet.com/)